Meth found in sweets handed out by New Zealand charity

 “We don’t know how widespread it is.”

-“There is a potential for New Zealand that there is a lethal substance dressed up as a lolly (sweet),” Helen Robinson from Auckland City Mission told reporters.

-“We have to work on the assumption that this was a kind of batch.”
+The Auckland City Mission’s Helen Robinson said the organisation was “devastated” by the news.

-The charity believes up to 400 people could have received the affected sweets in a food package.
+Her organisation believes as many as 400 people could have received the affected sweets in a food package.

-Robinson said so far eight separate families had been affected, but no one had yet been hospitalised.

 Robinson said she had been told the potent contaminated sweets tasted “acrid and revolting”.